 Schlafly’s relationship with Crosby Farms started years ago when they were helping us to process some of our raw hop cones into a more efficient form.
 In 2015, some of the Schlafly brewers went to visit Crosby Farms and ended up giving some of their hops the “rub and sniff” test.
-From there, some hops were picked to trial, the Sorachi Ace being one of them.
+From there, the brewers started testing out some of their different hops.
+The Sterling hop was selected to trial after the 2016 Pacific Northwest hop trip.

 Hops (humulus lupulus) grow from a large climbing vine, that usually hangs from a trellis or support wire.
 In the best climates and conditions, hop vines can grow almost 25 feet in one season.
 The hop cone itself is actually the flower of the plant.
 Hop cones grow only on female plants, while the males are used only for creating hybrids.
 These cones are where the lupulin glands are located.
 The lupulin glands give the hops their different aromas and flavor profiles.